PART 30: SEARCH AND RESCUE

 “I think you’re right.
 Wasn’t he supposed to be a reputable scientist?”

 Carrie shrugged.
-“He might have won a local award or two, but the guy was mysterious, solitary and I’d say only slightly less whacked than he appears now.
+“He might have won a local award or two, but the guy was a mysterious loner, meaning only slightly less whacked than he appears now.
 I mean, deciding to sell your mansion, in order to live out of a cabin in the woods?
 Hardly an upwards career move.”

 “The tingling.
 It’s finally stopped,” Luci realized.